Skip to content Skip to footer

 Casper

-This is your travel guide for Casper, Wyoming
+This is your travel guide for Casper, Wyoming, United States

 1 : Visit the National Historic Trails Interpretive Center [2 hrs]

-Explore the exhibits and displays that bring to life the history of the Oregon, California, Mormon Pioneer, and Pony Express Trails.
-Learn about the challenges faced by pioneers as they journeyed westward during the 19th century.
+Explore the exhibits detailing the history of the Oregon, California, Mormon Pioneer, and Pony Express Trails.
+Learn about the hardships faced by pioneers and marvel at the artifacts and interactive displays.

-3 : Stroll through the Tate Geological Museum [1 hr]
+3 : Explore the Tate Geological Museum [1.5 hrs]

-5 : Attend a performance at the Casper Events Center [3 hrs]
+5 : Attend a Performance at the Casper Events Center [2 hrs]

 Background Info